finopsfoundation/framework/_capabilities/manage-anomalies.md

 description: Anomaly Management is the ability to detect, identify, clarify, alert and manage unexpected or unforecasted cloud cost events in a timely manner, in order to minimize detrimental impact to the business, cost or otherwise.
 Anomalies in the context of FinOps are unpredicted variations (usually increases) in cloud spending that are larger than would be expected given historical spending patterns.
 page-identifier: capability_anomalies
 framework-capability-title: Managing Anomalies
-framework-capability-desc: Anomaly Management is the ability to detect, identify, clarify, alert and manage unexpected or unforecasted cloud cost events in a timely manner...
+framework-capability-desc: Anomaly Management is the ability to detect, identify, clarify, alert, and manage unexpected or unforecasted cloud cost events in a timely manner.
 label:
 order: 3